rajdeepd/bosh-oss-docs/bosh/documentation/bosh_cli.md

 # BOSH CLI #

+BOSH CLI is a command line interface used to interact with MicroBOSH and BOSH.
-Before we can use BOSH we need to install the [BOSH CLI](#bosh-cli).
-To continue with this section, you will need a running development environment with an uploaded Stemcell.
-If this is not the case, you can  [BOSH installation](#bosh-installation) section.
+Before we can use MicroBOSH or BOSH we need to install the [BOSH CLI](#bosh-cli).

 ## Installing BOSH Command Line Interface ##